Automatic Router Scripting Engine

 These devices are then available from a drop-down menu.

-router.ini you can have three sections.
+router.ini (the device settings) you can have three sections.
 A main [ARSE] sectiton which can override any global prefs for that device, asd well as three other sections.
 Easier to give you an example.
 This is for a

 [ARSE] autosave_prefs=1 autoupdate_list=true update_frequency=5 permanent_delete=false log_level=2 confirm_drop=true show_output=true sleep_time=300 max_response=64 [router] ip=modem user= password=MyPa55word reboot_string="" auth_checkstring="Password:" login_chunks=2 line_feed=LF [view] width=375 height=247 x=1242 y=197 prog_x=518 prog_y=8 show_log_x=1258 show_log_y=45 show_log_w=664 show_log_h=999 [selected] DIAGNOSTICS=True

-Some of these things can be set from the GUI, but many cannot.
+Some of these things can be set from the GUI (prefs tab), but many cannot.
 Have fun!

-The documentation below is for the old version.
+Note: documentation below here was written for the old version.
+Much of it still applies.
 New documentation is coming.

 As well as its simple graphic interface, A.R.S.E. can operate command-line mode, so you can click a script anywhere and have it sent directly to the router.
 You can also drag-and-drop scripts directly onto A.R.S.E. - or a shortcut to it - and they will be sent immediately to the router via background telnet.